you-genie/Dracs/Milestone4.md

 ### Step 7
 Let's get back to your question.
 Crowds made recommendations for you!
 Now, all you have to do is to "select" what you will actually take from the list of recommendations.

-This makes you get a finished coursework table, as well as help other people who searched yours get a meaningful information, too.
-(Those who voted get a bonus reputation if you select some of courses, too!)
+This makes you get a finished coursework table, as well as help other people who searched yours get meaningful information, too.
+(Those who voted to get a bonus reputation if you select some of the courses, too!)

 ![image 7](https://github.com/krista2811/CS473/blob/master/images/image7.png)
 ### Step 8